linode/docs/docs/guides/databases/mysql/how-to-create-source-replica-replication-in-mysql/index.md

 Active: active (running) since Sun 2021-05-30 13:06:47 UTC; 1 day 1h ago
     {{< /output >}}

-### Configuring a New MySQL User for the Replica
+### Configure a New MySQL User for the Replica

 You must create a new user on the source server to represent the replica.
 New users are created inside the MySQL shell.

 1. Enter the MySQL shell.

         sudo mysql -u root -p

-2. Add a user for the replica account using the MySQL `CREATE USER` syntax.
+1. Add a user for the replica account using the MySQL `CREATE USER` syntax.
 The user name must consist of the name of the replica account, a `@` symbol, and the IP address of the replica server.
 Choose a more secure password for the account in place of `REPLICA_PASSWORD`.

         CREATE USER 'replica_account_name'@'replica_ip_address‘ IDENTIFIED WITH sha256_password BY 'REPLICA_PASSWORD';
     {{< note >}}
 To allow the replica to be able to connect from any address, specify the user as `'replica_account_name'@'%'`.
 The `%` symbol represents any address or domain.
 This provides extra flexibility at the expense of some security.
     {{< /note>}}

-3. Grant replication rights to the remote replica user.
+1. Grant replication rights to the remote replica user.

         GRANT REPLICATION SLAVE ON *.* TO 'replica_account_name'@'replica_ip_address';

-### Preparing the MySQL Data for Replication
+### Prepare the MySQL Data for Replication

-At this point it is necessary to flush and lock the source database to stage the data for replication.
+At this point, it is necessary to flush and lock the source database to stage the data for replication.

 1. Remain inside the MySQL shell and flush the privileges to reload the grant tables without restarting the database.

         FLUSH PRIVILEGES;

-2. Lock the database to freeze the database at a stable point from which to export the data.
+1. Lock the database to freeze the database at a stable point from which to export the data.
 Keep the MySQL client running until you export the database.
 Entering any write command or exiting the MySQL shell releases the lock.

         FLUSH TABLES WITH READ LOCK;
     {{< caution >}}
 This command blocks all commits to the source database.
 Export the data before allowing the source to process any more commits.
 Otherwise, the replica database could become corrupted or inconsistent with the source database.
 Complete the two remaining steps in this section as soon as possible.
     {{< /caution >}}

-3. Verify the status of the database using the following command.
+1. Verify the status of the database using the following command.
 This command displays the current log file along with the position of the last record in this file.
 Record this information because it is required to initiate replication on the replica later.

         SHOW MASTER STATUS;
     {{< output >}}